amnasyeda/amnasyeda/README.md

 - 🧬 Before pursuing web development, I completed my Bachelors degree at the University of Toronto in Human Biology and graduated with Honors while completing a double major.

-- 🔬 I love working in a lab setting and I love science and technology
+- 🔬 I love working in a lab setting and I love science and technology.

 - 💞️ Feel free to contact me!